LabSound/LabSound/README.md

 LabSound is bundled with approximately 20 single-file samples.
 Platform-specific files for the example project can be found in the `examples\` subfolder.
 Generally, one might take any WebAudio JavaScript sample code and transliterate it to LabSound with only mild effort (modulo obvious architectual considerations of JavaScript vs C++).

-## Using the Library
+# Using the Library

-For convenience, `LabSound.h` is used as an index header file with all public nodes included for easy application development.
 Users should link against `liblabsound.a` on OSX and `labsound.lib` on Windows.
 LabSound also requires symbols from libnyquist, although both included Visual Studio and XCode projects will build this dependency alongside LabSound.

-On OSX, new projects require the following frameworks:
+On OSX, new applications also require the following frameworks:
 + Cocoa
 + Accelerate
 + CoreAudio